 As a result of ongoing development, exciting opportunities arise from time to time for experienced or newly qualified teachers and support staff at our highly successful girls' grammar school....

 On Saturday 11 November, a small group of Highsted students and staff visited Ypres to commemorate the Armistice, along with representatives from other local secondary schools in Swale, Swale Borough Council and the Mayor and Mayoress....

 Read more >

 As a result of ongoing development, exciting opportunities arise from time to time for experienced or newly qualified teachers and support staff at our highly successful girls' grammar school.

 Support staff posts

-Flexible and highly motivated Technician required to join our team in the science department.
-The successful candidate’s duties will include maintenance of equipment, providing support to science staff, preparing resources for lessons and assisting pupils in the classroom.
+Flexible and highly motivated Senior Technician required to lead our team in the science department.
+The successful candidate’s duties will include preparation and maintenance of equipment, stock control, ordering procedures, and assisting pupils and staff in the classroom.